 In this video cast, you'll see our student writer examine her rough draft and discuss how she integrated her source material into her paper.

-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=46
+An interactive or media element has been excluded from this version of the text.
+You can view it online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=46

 29. Using Evidence Activity

 Using Evidence Activity